Insurance: Frequently Asked Questions

 Vision Insurance: this is usually a separate policy, similar to dental insurance.
 Some common companies are VSP and EyeMed.
 This type of insurance covers a basic eye examination and is intended for people who have a need for glasses to help them achieve 20/20 vision, but do not necessarily have eye health problems.

-We do not accept vision insurance plans.
+We do not accept any vision insurance plans, even if we accept your medical insurance.

 Medical Insurance: what people are generally familiar with and may refer to as "health insurance".
 Medical insurance covers the cost of your visit with us if there is a medical problem or concern.
 If your child needs glasses but their eyes are healthy, your health insurance may cover only a portion of your visit.
 Most medical insurances do not cover a refraction and you will likely be responsible for the refraction portion of your child's examination.
+Other considerations that will affect your financial responsibility:

 What is a "refraction"?